undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
-Discover some vital information about admission at State University of New York College of Technology at Alfred.
+If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
+Here are the most vital facts you have to know about admission policy and requirements at State University of New York College of Technology at Alfred.

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,023 in 2023.
-State University of New York College of Technology at Alfred has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 6,408 in 2024.
+State University of New York College of Technology at Alfred has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.

 Test Scores